2016 Survey of the Afghan People

 Read it here December 7

 Major Afghan public opinion poll reveals rising concern

 Afghan optimism about the overall direction of the country and confidence in government fell to their lowest point in a decade, while fear for personal safety increased to a record high.
 Afghans cite deteriorating security, unemployment, and corruption as the main reasons for their pessimism.

 The longest-running and broadest nationwide survey of Afghan attitudes and opinions, the annual survey provides insight into the views of Afghans on issues central to the country’s development.
-Conducted between June 11-28 this year with 9,586 Afghan citizens representing 14 ethnic groups and in 34 provinces, this year’s survey includes new questions on youth, ISIL/ISIS, women in leadership, and mobile phone access.
+Conducted between June 11-28 of 2015 with 9,586 Afghan citizens representing 14 ethnic groups and in 34 provinces, last year’s survey includes new questions on youth, ISIL/ISIS, women in leadership, and mobile phone access.

 NEWS FROM AFGHANISTAN

 Tolo News: Electoral Reforms And Technology Needing To Hold Elections

 October 14, 2016